denoland/std/README.md

 > [`docker-compose.yml`](./docker-compose.yml) files come included with this
 > repo.

-The values of the environmental variables are pulled from the `.env` file.
+1. Grab the SHA1 commit hash by running the following command in the repo's root

-The `DENO_DEPLOYMENT_ID` variable is needed for Docker deployment of a Deno Fresh app for caching to work properly.
-Its value needs to be a unique id tied to the deployment.
-We recommend using the SHA1 commit hash, which can be obtained from the following command run in the repo's root folder:
+   folder:

 ```sh
 # get the SHA1 commit hash of the current branch
 git rev-parse HEAD
 ```

-Then, copy the output of the above and paste it as `DENO_DEPLOYMENT_ID` in your .env file.
+1. Copy the output of the above and paste it as `DENO_DEPLOYMENT_ID` in your .env file.
+This value is needed to enable caching on Fresh in a Docker deployment.

-Finally, refer to these guides for using Docker to deploy Deno to specific
+1. Finally, refer to these guides for using Docker to deploy Deno to specific
    platforms:

 - [Amazon Lightsail](https://deno.land/manual/advanced/deploying_deno/aws_lightsail)
 - [Digital Ocean](https://deno.land/manual/advanced/deploying_deno/digital_ocean)